InfinityVM/InfinityVM/book/src/integration/clob.md

 Fully onchain CLOBs are inefficient for two reasons:
 1. It is expensive to run all order book matching logic onchain and store all order book state onchain.
-1. Every time a user places or cancels an order, this needs to be an onchain transaction.
-Needing to pay a transaction fee for every user action is infeasible.
+1. Users have to pay for every order creation/cancellation, making it economically infeasible.

 With InfinityVM, a CLOB is able to solve these problems by running an App Server.
 This server accepts orders and cancellations from users directly offchain and so users don't need to pay a transaction fee for every action.
 Meanwhile, by running the matching logic in the InfinityVM coprocessor, the CLOB is able to run matching efficiently without sacrificing any verifiability.